-United Way of Greater New Bedford’s Hunger Commission is the only local program that coordinates food distribution to emergency food pantries and kitchens, working with 19 locations in Bristol County.
+United Way of Greater New Bedford’s Hunger Commission is the only local program that coordinates food distribution to emergency food pantries and kitchens, working with 19 locations in Bristol and Plymouth Counies.
 Annually, the Hunger Commission distributes hundreds of thousands pounds of food – including fresh, locally grown produce – to local programs for those in need.
 A leading statewide advocate on hunger issues, we are responsible for managing Emergency Food and Shelter Program funding for Bristol County.

 Our Hunger Commission also partners with a number of different organizations and companies each year to rescue food and deliver food to where it is most needed.